 TriMet engages in a proactive public outreach effort throughout the year by holding public meetings to gather feedback on service changes and services for seniors and people on a low income.
 The budget development process includes management, labor, riders, and internal and external experts.
-In advance of the proposed annual budget, TriMet held two general community meetings (one in the fall and one in spring), four culturally specific outreach meetings, and three liaison meetings in non-English speaking communities.
+In advance of the proposed annual budget, TriMet held two general community meetings (one in the fall and one in spring). four culturally specific outreach meetings, and three liaison meetings in non-English speaking communities.
 Community members may directly contact TriMet with input for the budget during public outreach meetings described above or online.
 In addition, community members also have opportunity to personally testify on the TriMet budget at the budget hearing of the board of directors.

-TriMet maintains a community budget web page.
-10 The site contains TriMet's proposed, approved and adopted budgets, along with TriMet's audited financial statements, strategic financial plan, Pension/OPEB Valuations, and board approved policies.
-11
+TriMet maintains a community budget web page.12 The site contains TriMet's proposed, approved, and adopted budgets, along with TriMet's audited financial statements, strategic financial plan, Pension/OPEB Valuations, and board approved policies.13

 Each year, TriMet provides an opportunity to submit comments or request a public hearing on the proposed program of projects and issues public notice.
 The public hearing is an opportunity to submit comments in person rather than via the email link federalfunding@trimet.org.
 If requested, the public hearing will be held at TriMet's offices.
-If no request for a public hearing is received, the proposed program of projects will become the final program of projects.12
+If no request for a public hearing is received, the proposed program of projects.14 maintenance projects, operations for transit service for the elderly and persons with disabilities, and alternative fuel vehicles.
+Additionally, TriMet's programming includes several fund exchanges of Metro's federal funds.